 In the winter, there’s a gorgeous icerink right outside the castle, whilst in the summer you’ll have a gorgeous view of the lake, over to the castle.
 It really is one of the best things to do in Budapest.

 Nestled inside is a statue of Béla Lugos who was famed for playing Dracula in the early 20th Century.

 Oh yeah, and make sure to see Heroes’ Square which is pretty close by.

 11.)
 Ride the Buda Hill Funicular

 If you don’t fancy walking up Buda Hill, pop onto the funicular that’ll drop you right at the top.
 It’s really handy once you’re legs get tired.

 The ride is pretty short but honestly, it’s a nice little way to get to the top of the hill (and I’m not just saying that because I felt lazy).
 Ha!

 12.)
 Take a ride on tram route 2

 If you’re looking for navigation, download some offline Google Maps or get the Budapest Public Transit app.
-Handy if you’re looking to go all across the city.
+It’s totally handy if you’re looking to stroll across the city.